aloklearning/go-create-video/pkg/handlers/README.md

         ]
     }
     ```
-    - On error, you will receive error message with `STATUS_NOT_FOUND 404`
+    - On error, you will receive error message with `STATUS_BAD_REQUEST 400`

 5. To update Annotation related to the video, please see the following details:
     - URL: `localhost:8080/api/v1/updateAnnotation/{video_url}/{type}`.